mirumee/ariadne-website/docs/intro.md

 Run your script with `uvicorn myscript:app` (remember to replace `myscript.py` with the name of your file!).
 If all is well, you will see a message telling you that the simple GraphQL server is running at http://127.0.0.1:8000.
 Open this link in your web browser.

-You will see the GraphQL Playground, the open source API explorer for GraphQL APIs.
-You can enter a `{ hello }` query on the left, press the big, bright "run" button, and see the result on the right:
+You will see the GraphiQL, the open source API explorer for GraphQL APIs.
+You can enter a `{ hello }` query on the left, press the big purple "run" button, and see the result on the right:

 ![Your first Ariadne GraphQL in action!](assets/hello-world.png)